chriskacerguis/codeigniter-restserver/README.md

 }
 ```

-If query parameters are passed via the URL, regardless of whether it's a GET request, can be obtainable by the query method:
+If query parameters are passed via the URL, regardless of whether it's a GET request, can be obtained by the query method:

 ```php
 $this->query('blah'); // Query param